RiccardoBianc/Imperative-programming-language-/README.md

 # Imperative-programming-language-
-This is  a very simple implementation in haskell of an imperative programming language
+This is  a very simple implementation in haskell of a functional programming language with reference extension